Wheat allergies in dogs & cats

 - Behavioural changes

-Many dog owners never suspect that a wheat allergy could be the cause of their dog's health problems, usually because the dog has been fed the same food all its life and the symptoms have only recently appeared.
-But dogs are no different from humans in the respect that food allergies can develop over a period of time.
-Not every human suffering with a food allergy was born with it, and the same goes for dogs too.
+Many pet owners never suspect that a wheat allergy could be the cause of their pets health problems, usually because the pet has been fed the same food all its life and the symptoms have only recently appeared.
+But dogs and cats are no different from humans in the respect that food allergies can develop over a period of time.
+Not every human suffering with a food allergy was born with it, and the same goes for our four-legged friends too.

-Of course it's not just wheat that dogs can become allergic to, some of the other most common foods resulting in food allergies in dogs are corn, soya, preservatives, beef, pork, chicken, milk, eggs, fish.
+Of course it's not just wheat that our pets can become allergic to, some of the other most common foods resulting in animal food allergies are corn, soya, preservatives, beef, pork, chicken, milk, eggs, fish.

-So what is the first step in diagnosing if your dog has a wheat allergy?
-Talk to your vet first, if they are not sympathetic look for another vet who is.
-Your dog will then have to go on an exclusion diet, and it's just as boring as the exclusion diets that humans have to go on.
+What's the first step in diagnosing if your pet has a wheat allergy?
+Talk to your vet.
+They might suggest switching to a brand of pet food labelled 'hypo-allergenic' initially.
+Or they might put your pet on an exclusion diet to determine if food is the cause, and it's just as boring as the exclusion diets that humans have to go on.

-Following a wheat free diet is a tough health choice to make for humans, but with your help then it should be a lot easier for
+Following a wheat free diet is a tough health choice to make for humans, but for your four-legged friend, with your help, it should provide them with a more comfortable quality of life; especially with the medically approved pet foods for different health issues now available.